runck014/spatial_data_science_course/README.md

 - **Part 2** focuses on deterministic and stochastic spatial analysis and simulation with an emphasis on architecting distributed geospatial systems.

+## Notes on the Updated Version
+Over the past four years, I've had the pleasure of hiring and employing many of the students who have taken this course sequence.
+I have hired my past students always in the context of applied R&D in spatial data science.
+This means that I've been on all sides of the education process - from first introduction to learning and then on the backend in skill use.
+This process has shown me repeatedly areas where I have not done the job I need to as an instructor to develop students who are capable of executing complex spatial data science projects in the wild.
+My goal with this refactor is to address my prior curriculum's shortcomings.
+Some changes will unfortunatley make the curriculum worse, but I hope, on net, the changes result in even better trained spatial data scientists.

 ## Theoretical Components of Spatial Data Science